-Since the beginning of 1950, using the S&P 500 Stock Index as a proxy for the broad stock market, there have been 16,630 trading days.
+Since the beginning of 1950, using the historical records of the S&P 500 Stock Index as a proxy for the broad stock market, there have been 16,630 trading days.
 On just 1,175 of those days was the market trading at a new high—about one day out of 14.
 On the other 15,455 days, one could have bemoaned the “loss” from the prior peak.
-In other words, 93% of the time, one could say money had been lost.1
+In other words, 93% of the time, one could say money had been lost.

 Of course, this time feels different.
 Mainly because it is here, right now, in our faces.
 And for some fraction of that 93% of the time, the change from the prior peak was just a little bit.
 So we went back and figured out what part of the time the market was down more than 10% from its prior peak—in ‘correction’ territory, as the gurus would say.

 Surprisingly, the market was in correction territory, down more than 10%, on 6,372 days—right at 38% of the time or about three days out of every eight.1 A lot of misery was endured (or ignored) on the way to that 117-fold gain.